learn-co-students/apples-and-holidays-online-web-ft-090919/README.md

 ```
 ## Instructions

-1. Write a method that returns the second supply for the Fourth of July.
+1. In `lib/holiday.rb`, write a method that returns the second supply for the Fourth of July.
 ex:

     ```ruby